acucciniello/acucciniello.com/_posts/2017-05-26-How-to-Setup-Claudia.js-for-faster-AWS-Lambda-Development.md

 ## Introduction

 Have you ever used Amazon Web Services Lambda before to host your application without a server?
 During development, if you were doing it the manual way, you probably had to make your code changes, then zip up all of your files.
-Once you had that you needed to upload the files over in your web browser at your Lambda page, and then you had to test it.
+Once you had that, you needed to upload the files over in your web browser at your Lambda page, and then you had to test it.
 All of that takes about a minute (minus the code changes).
 Doing this each code change just to see if a difference was made, adds up in the end.

 That is where **Claudia.js** comes in.
 It is a command line tool that allows you to create, update and test Lambda functions easily through the command line.
 Today we are going to create a basic application that uses this.
 Check out the GitHub [repository][claudiaTut] I created to make this easier for you!